AJMansfield/Intelligence-Core-Public/kttu02.md

   winding your way through a number of streets.

-The city appears to be a strange mix of chaos and order, with neat, straight main routes passing between buildings that looke as though they've been stacked atop each other.
+The city appears to be a strange mix of chaos and order, with neat, straight main roads passing between large blocky buildings that look as if they've been stacked atop one another.
-Narrow alleyways frequently extend off either side, many opening up into courtyards full of unfamiliar green plants.
+Narrow alleyways extend off either side, many opening up into courtyards full of unfamiliar plants.
-None of it appears to be particularly sturdy, but you suppose it doesn't have to be, given that they're protected from the elements by the dome.
+None of their construction appears to be particularly sturdy, but you suppose it doesn't have to be, given that it's protected from the elements by the dome.

 A thousand and one unfamiliar smells assault your senses as you make your way through the city, and all kinds of sounds echo down from the cavernous roof.
-Vendors hawking their colorful wares, portable carts dispensing various kinds of street food, children loudly playing in large open squares.
+Vendors hawk their colorful wares, portable carts dispense various kinds of street food, and children play loudly in large open squares.

-In the distance there's a constant low rumble, likely from whatever machinery keeps the air fresh.
+The machinery that keeps the air fresh is a constant low rumble in the distance.
-You're able to breath far more easily here - your watch indicates a much lower concentration of CO2 in the dome.

 As the sun begins to set,
-  you cross from one dome into another through a partially-buried tunnel between them.
+  you cross from one dome into another, through the wide partially-buried tunnel that connects them.
-Many of the earlier sounds gradually fade as you continue on, and you spot denizens of the city starting to light gas lamps in their homes and storefronts, the yellow glow replacing the flat diffuse light from up above.
+Many of the noises of the city gradually fade as the light dims, and you spot denizens of the city starting to light lamps of some description in their homes and storefronts, the cheery yellow glow replacing the flat diffuse light from up above.

-This new dome appears to be slightly more run-down than the other.

-Eventually, you arrive at what you assume must be his home.
+This new dome appears to be slightly more run-down than the other, with streets swept slightly less often and a few more cracks in the pavement, but eventually you arrive at what you assume must be Leon's home.

 ----

 You spend most of your first week in the city working in the fields outside the city and adjusting to the city's norms.

-Unlike humans, these kender didn't seem to form nuclear families, but rather lived in much larger clans of usually ten to thirty-odd members.
+Unlike humans, these halflings didn't seem to form nuclear families, but rather lived in much larger clans of usually ten to thirty-odd members.
 The _Ksippuktsimnmi_ clan you've fallen in was one such;
   and the building you'd arrived at last night was actually home to the entire clan.